West-Lane-Translator/wlt_content/content/pages/FAQ.md

 might be received by translator equipment, and shifted either up or down, perhaps to channel 45.
 The program content of the broadcast is unchanged by the shift in channel, it is identical to the original.
 Shifting the frequency of FM stations or the channel number of TV stations is necessary to prevent interference to the originating station's broadcast signal.
-See the [Channels and Sub-Channels]({filename}HDTV/Channels.md) and [FM Radio]({filename}FM.md) pages for additional information.
+See the [HDTV]({filename}HDTV.md) and [FM Radio]({filename}FM.md) pages for additional information.

 ## HDTV